You can subscribe to the calendar on your phone or computer and stay up-to-date with what's coming up.

 How old do you have to be?

 During 2017 Little Athletics Australia announced changes to the age group structure for all Little Athletics competitions across Australia.
-These changes will be introduced in the 2018-19 season beginning in October 2018.
+These changes were introduced in the 2018-19 season beginning in October 2018.

-Age groups will move to a ‘calendar year’ age structure, the same that is used for School Sports, i.e. age groups will be based on the age an athlete is turning the year the season concludes (for 2018-19 this means the age you will turn in 2019).
+Age groups moved to a ‘calendar year’ age structure, the same that is used for School Sports, i.e. age groups will be based on the age an athlete is turning the year the season concludes (for 2019-20 this means the age you will turn in 2020).

 Note: Proof of age is required for all new athletes (i.e. those not previously registered with a LA ACT affiliated centre).